 The friendly chefs will prepare a delectable selection of sushi formed with perfect rice.
 On our visit we sampled some of the best chu-toro (medium fatty tuna belly) we’ve ever had, deliciously sweet uni (sea urchin roe) from Aomori prefecture, and spanking fresh anago (sea eel) offered two ways with different seasonings.

-If you’re in the mood for yakiniku (Japanese barbecue) but are on tight budget, maybe just aren’t that hungry or just want to try as many different meat cuts as possible, Jiromaru is the place for you.
-At this tiny yakiniku “standing restaurant” (literally, there are no seats and you eat standing), you can order single slices of wagyu beef cuts and other meat to barbecue yourself on a mini grill in front of you.
+Jiromaru is the place for you.
+At this tiny, casual yakiniku “standing restaurant” (literally, there are no seats and you eat standing), you can order single slices of wagyu beef cuts and other meats to barbecue yourself on your own mini grill set in front of you.

 The menu is only in Japanese, but if you are positioned in front of the meat display, you could always point and hold up fingers to specify how many slices, saying, “onegai-shimasu” (“please”).
 This restaurant is also a perfect choice for solo travellers.

 Address: 1 Chome-26-3 Kabukicho, Shinjuku-ku, Tokyo (Map).
 Also at Akihabara, Shibuya, etc.

 Local tempura stalwart Tsunahachi is a very popular restaurant patronised as much by locals as it is by tourists (it’s in all the guidebooks).
 The tempura courses here are tasty, accessibly priced, and caters well for tourists with English-speaking staff and menus provided.